chaos-polymtl/lethe/doc/source/parameters/dem/insertion_info.rst

 Where, :math:`{\epsilon}`, :math:`{\psi}`, and :math:`{d^{max}_p}` denote ``insertion distance threshold``, a generated random number (in the range of 0-``insertion maximum offset``, and from the seed of ``insertion prn seed``), and maximum particle diameter.

 .. note::
-    ``insertion distance threshold`` should also be compatible with the ``insertion maximum offset``; especially if the ``insertion maximum offset`` is large, a large value should be defined for ``insertion distance threshold``.
+    ``insertion distance threshold`` should also be compatible with the ``insertion maximum offset``, especially if the ``insertion maximum offset`` is large, a large value should be defined for ``insertion distance threshold``.
 Generally, we recommend users to use a value in the range of 1.3-2 (depending on the value of ``insertion maximum offset``) for the ``insertion distance threshold``.

+* ``initial velocity`` determine the initial translational velocity (in :math:`\frac{m}{s}`) at which particles are inserted in the x, y, and z directions.

+* ``initial angular velocity`` determine the initial rotational velocity (in :math:`\frac{rad}{s}`) at which particles are inserted in the x, y, and z directions.

 --------------------
 Plane
 --------------------
 The ``plane`` insertion method inserts particles at the centroid of insertion cells.
 These cells are defined as intersected by a mathematical plane.
-This plane is define by an ``insertion plane point`` and an ``insertion plane normal vector``.
+This plane is defined by an ``insertion plane point`` and an ``insertion plane normal vector``.
 A cell is considered as intersected by the plane if at least one of its vertex is on each side of the plane of if at least one of its vertex is directly on the plane (the normal distance between the vertex and the plane is zero).
 At each insertion step, a particle will be inserted in a insertion cell if that cell is empty (no particle is present inside it).
 This guarantee the absence of big overlap with the particles already inserted.
 This method of inserting is useful when dealing with a domain dense with particles.

+* ``insertion frequency`` defines the frequency of the check for particle insertion.
+The insertion method will check if the cell in empty, and will only insert a particle if so.
+The frequency should be small so that particles are being inserted as soon as a cell is empty.

+* ``insertion maximum offset`` defines the maximum value of the offset in relation to centroid of the cell.
+The insertion locations of particles are randomly selected if the offset is not equal to zero, otherwise, the particles will be inserted at the centroid.

+* ``insertion prn seed`` seeds the pseudo-random number (PRN) generator.
+It defines the starting value from which the offset values are generated.

-* The ``insert plane point`` defines the point coordinates for the plane.
+* ``insert plane point`` defines the point coordinates for the plane.
 Each component of this parameter represent the x, y and z directions, respectively.

-* The ``insertion plane normal vector`` define the normal vector component for the plane. of the  Each component of the parameter represent the x, y and z directions, respectively.
+* ``insertion plane normal vector`` define the normal vector component for the plane.
+Each component of the parameter represent the x, y and z directions, respectively.

+* ``initial velocity`` determine the initial translational velocity (in :math:`\frac{m}{s}`) at which particles are inserted in the x, y, and z directions.

+* ``initial angular velocity`` determine the initial rotational velocity (in :math:`\frac{rad}{s}`) at which particles are inserted in the x, y, and z directions.

 --------------------
 List
 --------------------
 The ``list`` insertion method insert particles at precis coordinates with specific velocities (translational and angular) and diameters.
 This method is preferred for small number of particles.

+* ``insertion frequency`` defines the frequency of the insertion of particles based on the list.
+If the list contains 3 coordinates, 3 new particles will be inserted at the same positions at each insertion step.

-* The ``list x``, ``list y`` and ``list z`` define the coordinates of every particles in the x, y and z directions, respectively.
+* ``list x``, ``list y``, and ``list z``: define the coordinates of every particles in the x, y and z directions, respectively.
 For example, if you want to insert particles at two locations, ``(0.,0.,0.) and (1.,2.,3.)`` , the list parameters should look like this :

 .. code-block:: text